Govt unveils plans to further loosen consumer lending rules

 Clark said he was confident a balance has been struck between maintaining a strong level of consumer protection and ensuring people have access to credit.

-This is the second tranche of tweaks he is making to regulations under the CCCFA.
+This is the second tranche of tweaks Clark is making to regulations under the CCCFA.

 He was met with a barrage of complaints from wannabe borrowers, bankers, and mortgage brokers when new regulations and a Responsible Lending Code under the updated Act took effect on December 1, 2021.